When you work hard, resupply, keep watch, and keep everything running, restore up to 1d6 Cash.

 Skulk is the action of doing things without being noticed.
 Skulking is sneaking, spying, stabbing, and picking marks, locks, and pockets.

 When you are skulking the most important part is the whether or not anyone knows you did or are doing it.
 Taking something out of a pocket, logging into a system, or putting a knife in a dude aren't hard things to do.
 They're just hard things to do discreetly.
 The trick, as any good magician will tell you, is to pay more attention to your mark's attention, than they do.

 Digital Work is the special action used when interfacing with complex technology.

 For each dot you have in Mind, you gain influence over one Digital Sphere.

 Digital work can take a bunch of forms.
+Describe to the group how you do digital work.
 Maybe you jack in and navigate through cyberspace while your body lies unconscious.
 Maybe you remote control machines and drones through special apparatus.
 Maybe you’re just real good at fiddling wires and buttons or maybe you load disks up into your deck and sling programs from your terminal.[i]

 When you’re doing digital work you can use actions to manipulate anything mechanical or digital that falls within the spheres you have influence over.[j]
 You might use Wreck[k] to make a car engine blow up if you have influence over Motivators, or if you have influence over Homunculi you might Build a program or AI to help you with a task.